⚠ High Risk

 Fake Microsoft / Google Login Pages

 Microsoft is the most impersonated brand in phishing attacks in 2026, followed by Google.
-The NJCCIC has received recent reports of active campaigns targeting Microsoft 365 accounts specifically.
 Emails warn of unusual account activity and link to convincing fake login pages.
 A compromised Microsoft 365 or Google Workspace account gives attackers access to your entire operation, including email history, contacts, and connected services.

 What to do: Never click login links in emails.
 Type addresses directly into your browser.
-Enable multi-factor authentication on all accounts and choose an authenticator app or hardware token over SMS codes when possible.
+Enable multi-factor authentication on all accounts and use an authenticator app rather than SMS codes where possible.

 ⚠ High Risk